Learn about our API and how to sync and transform design tokens in your design system.

 This parser helps you generate text styles as CSS classes.

-This parser helps you create CSS @font-face
+This parser helps you create CSS @font-face rules to import your font files.

 This parser helps you generate a Flutter theme from all your design tokens coming from Specify.